Nabothian cysts (also known as a retention cysts of the cervix 11) are non-neoplastic cystic lesion that occurs in relation to the uterine cervix.

 If small may not be detectable on CT.
 May occasionally be seen a focal low attenuation regions within the cervical region.

 Most Nabothian cysts are clinically insignificant.
-Majority of cases are not treated because the cysts are entirely benign; however, an excision biopsy is sometimes indicated in large, complex, cystic lesions to rule out rare forms of mucus-producing neoplasia, including adenoma malignum 12.
+The majority of cases are not treated because the cysts are entirely benign; however, an excision biopsy is sometimes indicated in large, complex, cystic lesions to rule out rare forms of mucus-producing neoplasia, including adenoma malignum 12.

 - 1. Okamoto Y, Tanaka YO, Nishida M et-al. MR imaging of the uterine cervix: imaging-pathologic correlation.
 Radiographics.
 23 (2): 425-45. doi:10.1148/rg.232025065 - Pubmed citation